Gegenbauer/TyporaImageHelper/README.md

 # TyporaImageHelper
-Make the image reference in md files match the real image path by moving image file or modify image reference When you sort your directory structure of your md files, you may find that the image reference in your md files is not correct.
+Make the image reference in md files match the real image path by moving image file or modifying image reference

+When you sort your directory structure of your md files, you may find that the image reference in your md files become unreachable.

 And you have to move the image file to the correct dir or modify the image reference in your md files manually.

 This tool can help you to do this automatically.

 # Usage